Two cases were brought before the court for resolution.

 The appellate court affirmed the order appealed from, with costs.

-Here, the defendants failed to establish their prima facie entitlement to judgment as a matter of law on their counterclaim for a judgment declaring that they occupied the land under a valid year-to-year tenancy which was not terminated by proper notice.
+Here, Queens Probate Attorneys said the defendants failed to establish their prima facie entitlement to judgment as a matter of law on their counterclaim for a judgment declaring that they occupied the land under a valid year-to-year tenancy which was not terminated by proper notice.
 Initially, the defendants met their burden of establishing that a year-to-year tenancy was created.
 The affidavits and photocopies of annual rent checks submitted by the defendants demonstrated the intent of the defendants and the original owner to create an implied periodic tenancy, rather than a tenancy-at-will.
 However, the defendants failed to establish, as a matter of law, that they did not receive proper notice of the termination of their tenancy.
 Under such circumstances, the Supreme County properly denied that branch of the defendants’ motion which was for summary judgment on the counterclaim for a judgment declaring that they occupy the subject premises under a valid year-to-year periodic tenancy.

 New York Estate Litigation Lawyers or New York Ejectment Lawyers at Stephen Bilkis & Associates are the people to call when it comes to cases like the above.
 Our firm has the best legal counsels in the country with extensive experiences in trial practice or litigation.
 Contact us now for a free consultation and learn what you can do to best resolve your legal problems.